yuwei-3206/Grocery-List/README.md

-Author: Yu-Wei Wu Updated on: April 12, 2024
+Author: Yu-Wei Wu Updated on: May 15, 2024
 # Grocery List App
 This Grocery List Application is designed to simplify the process of managing grocery lists.

+# Target Audience
+Includes busy individuals and families who are looking for a convenient way to plan and organize their grocery shopping.
+Whether you're a parent managing a household or a student balancing school and life, this app is designed to simplify your grocery list management process.

 # Technologies Used
 - React Native: The core framework powering our application, providing a robust foundation for building cross-platform mobile applications.